Nitishpatil27/Real-estate-price-prediction/README.md

 # Real Estate Price Prediction using Machine Learning
-An end-to-end Machine Learning project that predicts Bangalore house prices based on **location, square footage, number of bedrooms (BHK), and bathrooms**.
+An Machine Learning project that predicts Bangalore house prices based on features such as **location, square footage, number of bedrooms (BHK), and bathrooms**.

 ## Dataset Overview
 **Name**: bengaluru_house_prices